ironbar/orangutan/reports/01_Business_Understanding.md

 * other projects.
 May I have other more interesting projects in the horizon?
  --->

+**Timeline.** There are four months for the challenge.
+Even when we have to learn many things it seems like a reasonable timeline.

+**Resources.** I will devote myself to this project because I don't expect to find another challenge that it is more lined with the goal of general intelligence.
+Creating a team could be very interesting because this is a very big challenge.

 ### Terminology
 <!--- Sometimes the field of the challenge has specific terms, if that is the